La-cayabyab/La-cayabyab.github.io/README.md

 # La-cayabyab.github.io

 Hello, my name is L.A.
-I am a passionate Data Scientist excited about the entire data science lifecycle -- from data model designing, partnering with stakeholders in building KPIs, to deploying and maintaining machine learning models.
+I am a passionate Data Scientist excited about the entire data science lifecycle -- from data model design, partnership with stakeholders in building KPIs, to deployment and maintenance of machine learning models.

 My Data Science career started as a Business Analyst in fast-paced startup environments which enabled me to develop strong cross-functional communication, requirement elicitation, project management, and foundational data analytics skills.